MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

 ```
 ### 9.10.
 Basic Arithmetic and the Modulo Operator in Javascript
 -	Modulo -> gives the remainer of the division (num % num).
+-	Modulo checkes if a number is fully divisible by another number.

 ### 9.11.
 Increment and Decrement
 -	var x = 1 ; x = x + 1; -> Equals x++ ->Equals x += x